harmony-one/h/progress/konstantin-potapov.md

+2024-11-29 Fri:
+- I added additional checks to the synchronization mechanism to ensure that nodes do not update their consensus information during the block construction process.
+The consensus now ignores BlockSynchronized events while acting as the leader.
+As leaders responsible for producing blocks, we must prevent any steps that could disrupt the process.
+Synchronization should instead be deferred and executed later when the system is idle.
+- I made additional changes and minor improvements.
+The method WaitForConsensusReadyV2 was moved out of the consensus module since it was not being used within the consensus logic itself.

+---

 2024-11-22 Fri:
 - This week, I finalized the team's suggestions for handling view change validators' skipping.
 Gheis and I agreed to use the same interfaces for our respective features to streamline future integration.
 I implemented the viewChangeNextValidator function, which contains the core logic and is backed by nearly 100% test coverage.
 - I'm currently working on removing the update synchronization call.
 This call triggers a consensus information update, which can disrupt the cycle of block production.